 We’ve started talking about content hubs a lot around here recently and for good reason.
 There are so many benefits to building small hubs of content around specific topics.
 This can help establish your brand or business with thought-leadership content, keeps users engaged on your site longer, and is already becoming a best practice among content marketing professionals.
 Let’s explore how content hubs improve SEO!

-These are just a few of the many benefits of using content hubs, but possibly the most important reason to consider creating one is for the SEO benefits.
+These are many benefits of using content hubs, but possibly the most important reason to consider creating one is for the SEO benefits.

 Google is only getting smarter and utilizing a semantic search approach more and more with their new initiative, Hummingbird.
 To boil this down simply, Google is no longer just looking at keywords, but the context of how those keywords are used as well as how people are searching for them.
 It’s no longer enough to just have the right keywords in your blog post.
 Quality and valuable content must be in every piece that you publish for it to really matter from an SEO standpoint.